-The Company seeks to minimise market risks by entering into hedging derivatives to economically hedge the exposures of certain fair value option (FVO) elected notes.
+The Company seeks to minimise market risks by entering into hedging derivatives to economically hedge the exposures of certain fair value designated notes.
 The Company applies the "portfolio exception" to measure the fair value of this group of financial assets and financial liabilities consistently with how market participants would price the net risk exposure at the measurement date.